UW-GCRL/Antarctic_Greening_and_Its_Drivers/README.md

 # Antarctic_Greening_and_Its_Drivers

-The MODIS data can be downloaded from GEE following the method section in the manuscript uising dataset "MCD43A4.061 MODIS Nadir BRDF-Adjusted Reflectance Daily 500m".
+The MODIS data can be downloaded from GEE following the method section in the manuscript using dataset "MCD43A4.061 MODIS Nadir BRDF-Adjusted Reflectance Daily 500m".

 The decomposition process of the environmental data can be found in "1-preprocess_rf_data.R".